AlleyER16/Huddle/README.md

 # Huddle UI

-Used CSS Grid to create Huddle UI
+Used CSS Grid to create Huddle UI.
+A simple responsive web page

 ## Link to Published GitHub Page